-Corrections: If errors are found in this guide-book after it is printed, the Division will correct them in the electronic copy that is posted at wildlife.utah.gov/quidebooks.
+Corrections: If errors are found in this guidebook after it is printed, the Division will correct them in the electronic copy that is posted at wildlife.utah.gov/guidebooks.

 Protection from discrimination: The Division receives federal financial assistance from the U.S. Fish and Wildlife Service.
-Under Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, the Age Discrimination Act of 1975, Title IX of the Education Amendments of 1972, the U.S.
+Under Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, the Age Discrimination Act of 1975, Title IX of the Education Amendments of 1972, the U.S. Department of the Interior and its bureaus